benetremmel/BERT-Rating-Prediction/README.md

 ## Repository Structure

-- **`preprocessing.ipynb`**
+- **`data_preprocessing.ipynb`**
-  This notebook handles data preprocessing tasks such as cleaning, tokenization, and preparing review text for model input.
+  This notebook handles data preprocessing as well as sentiment analysis using a multilingual BERT model (bert-base-multilingual-uncased-sentiment).

-- **`modeling.ipynb`**
+- **`rating_prediction_modeling.ipynb`**
-  This notebook covers the fine-tuning and evaluation of a BERT model for rating prediction, using both regression and classification approaches.
+  This notebook covers the fine-tuning and evaluation of a BERT model for rating prediction, using regression approaches.
+It includes experiments with multiple BERT variants, such as Small BERT and BERT Base, to assess their performance and effectiveness.

 ## Project Overview

 ### Objective